Vicken-Ghoubiguian/Go_weather_go/README.md

 <a name="prerequisites_to_run_the_utility_on_machine_host"></a>
 ## Prerequisites to run the utility on machine host

-First, you must install Go language on your machine.
+You must install Go language on your machine.

 To do this, you can consult the official documentation [here](https://golang.org/doc/install).